ipfs/js-ipfs/ROADMAP.md

 IPFS JavaScript Implementation roadmap
 ======================================

+> We track the development of the js-ipfs project through Github issues and [Waffle.io](https://waffle.io/ipfs/js-ipfs).
+See our waffle board at: [https://waffle.io/ipfs/js-ipfs](https://waffle.io/ipfs/js-ipfs)

 # Milestone 1 - js-ipfs on the browser

 > Summary: This milestone's focus is to ship a version of js-ipfs that can be embed in browser applications, creating an IPFS node inside a browser web application.